Elearnmarkets - Financial Market Learning

 The Elliott Wave Theory suggests that the stock prices move continuously up and down in the same pattern known as waves that are formed by the traders’ psychology.

+The theory holds as these are recurring patterns, the movements of the stock prices can be easily predicted.
 Investors can get an insight into ongoing trend dynamics when observing these waves and also helps in deeply analyzing the price movements.

 But traders should take note that interpretation of the Elliot wave is subjective as investors interpret it in different ways.